peace195/peace195.github.io/_posts/2017-07-05-choose-distinct-units-in-lstm.md

 </Opinions>
 {% endhighlight %}

-One of my proposal model is using bidirectional LSTM neural networks.
-It was be shown like picture below.
+One of my proposed models is using bidirectional LSTM neural networks.
+It was being shown in the picture below.
 In this model, we only predict polarity label for the aspects in the sentence.
-But we have one problem is the different position of aspects in different sentence.
+But we have one problem is the different position of aspects in the different sentence.
 Uhmm, how will we solve it when we can not use the traditional RNN model?
 <p align="center">
  <img src="https://raw.githubusercontent.com/peace195/aspect-based-sentiment-analysis/master/model.png" alt="bilstm"/>